 Guided Walks

-For organised walking in a group the best option is the WalkIslay walking week, taking place annually in April.
-There are also regular guided walks organised by the Islay Community Access Group (Walkaboutabit and Walkaboutabitmore, Tel +44(0)1496-301338 or ask at the tourist information) as well as the RSPB (check with the RSPB for details).
+For organised walking in a group the best option is the WalkIslay walking week (www.walkislay.co.uk), taking place annually in April.
+There are also regular guided walks organised by the RSPB (check with the RSPB for details).